ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/03-overview.md

 Now we can proceed like as *insertion sort*:

 - Repeat until there are no more books in the pile:
-    - Take the topmost book in the pile and insert it in the right position among the books that are in the shelf.
+    - Take the topmost book in the pile and insert it in the right position among the books that are on the bookshelf.

-Just as for selection sort, this description suggests that it is not in-place, but there is a simple in-place version which we will introduce later.
+Just as for selection sort, this description suggests that it is not in-place, but there is a simple in-place version, which we will introduce later.

 ### Summary